 - Do not write a contract for the purpose of obtaining illegal goods or services.

 - Specify the method of payment(s) and the date scheduled for due payment.
 Payment terms include a single lump sum, a down payment with follow-up payments, or a monthly payment.

 - When all parties are in agreement with the contract's contents, have each party sign and date the contract.

 - Keep a copy of the contract for your records and make sure a copy is provided to the other party or parties.

 Business contracts can cover a variety of areas such as:

 - Employment-related contracts

 Standard form contracts are pre-prepared with only a few blank sections for adding information such as names, dates, signatures, etc.

 If you need help with legal contracts templates, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.